KushalRoyChowdhury/ChatBuddy/README.md

 ## 📜 Source Code

 The application source code (frontend and backend) is available on GitHub.
 Fork it, modify it, and make it your own.
 If you find it useful, please consider giving it a star!
+The codebase has been improved for readability, making it easier for open-source contributors to get involved.

-> **Note on Future Development:** With the release of v1.6, this project is now considered feature-complete, and no major new features are planned.
+> **Note on Future Development:** With the release of v2.0.0, this project is now considered feature-complete, and no major new features are planned.
 However, I will continue to provide patch fixes and performance improvements over time as needed.

 *Thank you for using ChatBuddy!*

-*v1.6.1 - By KushalRoyChowdhury*
+*v2.0.0 - By KushalRoyChowdhury*